frasator/stevia-server/README.md

 Stevia Server
 =================

-### Dependencies
+Stevia server is a backend for user, file and job management, using web services developed in node and express.

-Stevia server needs the following dependencies installed and configured in order to work.
+In order to get working you need the following dependencies installed and configured

 * SGE
 * Mongo
 * Node